+Materials.
 The primary materials are a set of animated cartoon scenes depicting a shopping center parking lot.
 Figure 3 displays one of the two counterbalanced versions of these images.
 Figure 3A is the base scene that all participants (in this counterbalancing condition) saw.
 It shows a busy parking lot with a few open spaces, two girls selling cookies at a table, and a woman walking away from the table holding a box of cookies.
-Figure 3B and 3C are the changed images.
+Figures 3B and 3C are the changed images.
 Either one or the other was presented to participants after the base image.
 They are identical to the base scene but for one change in each.
 In Figure 3B, the cookie box on the table has been replaced with a book.
-We refer to this as the "normative change" image because the object that was changed would have been normative to obtain-it would be normal and acceptable to buy a box of cookies.
+We refer to this as the 'normative change' image because the object that was changed would have been normative to obtain-it would be normal and acceptable to buy a box of cookies.
 In Figure 3C, the cookie box in the woman's hand has been replaced with a book.
-We refer to this as the "counternormative change" image because the object that was changed would be counternormative to obtain-it is not normal or acceptable to take a box of cookies from a stranger.
+We refer to this as the 'counternormative change' image because the object that was changed would be counternormative to obtain-it is not normal or acceptable to take a box of cookies from a stranger.

 Half of the participants saw the images presented in Figure 3 and half saw the counterbalanced images.
-These were identical except that the location of the sale table and the woman walking with the cookie box/book were switched.
-By counterbalancing the position of the normative and counternormative object across participants,
+These were identical except that the location of the sale table and woman walking with the cookie box/book were switched.
+By counterbalancing the position of the normative and counternormative object across participants, our design rules out simple spatial location as an alternative explanation for any differential identification of changes in these objects.

-Figure 3 Images Shown to Participants in Study 3 (Counterbalancing Version 1)
+Figure 3.
+Images shown to participants in Study 3 (counterbalancing version 1).

 Note.
 All participants first saw the base image (Image A).
 Depending on condition, participants were then presented with either Image B or C, each of which is identical to Image A but with one object changed.
 In Image B, the cookie box on the sale table has been replaced by a book.
 In Image C, the cookie box in the woman's hand has been replaced by a book.
 We refer to Image B as the normative change image, as it would be normatively acceptable to buy a box of cookies if one were hungry.
 We refer to Image C as the counternormative change image, as it would be counternormative to take cookies from a stranger.
-Half of the participants saw the images shown above; half saw images from a counterbalancing version, which differed only in swapping the location of the woman walking and the sale table.
-See the online article for the color version of this figure.
+Half of participants saw the images shown above; half saw images from a counterbalancing version, which differed only in swapping the location of the woman walking and the sale table.